DamynFilipuzzi/portfolio-react/README.md

 3. `npm run invalidate` - Forces Cloudfront to update the cache

 ## **Todo:**
-- [] Replace npm commands with a batch script to simplify server upload process.
+- [] Replace npm commands with a bash script to simplify the server upload process.
 - []

 # React + Vite